rainydays123/Class-Projects/README.md

 # Class-Projects
-A repository for class project.
+A repository for class projects.